 Author: Scott D. Fitzgerald, Richmond Personal Injury Lawyer

 To use this coverage, you must promptly notify your insurance company of the accident.
 Otherwise, you might have to pay for repairs out of your own pocket, and then negotiate your property damage settlement with the at-fault driver's liability carrier, which could take months.
-In addition, while you are waiting for the liability carrier to accept responsibility, you may have storage charges accruing while your car is sitting wherever it got towed.
+In addition, while you are waiting for the liability carrier to accept responsibility, you may have storage charges accruing while your car is secured in a tow lot.

 To have the benefit of any of these coverages on your policy, you are required to report the accident to your insurance company.
 You must do this within a reasonable amount of time.
 If you do not, your insurance company is permitted to deny coverage.
 Do not fall into the trap of believing that notification is not necessary because the at-fault party should pay your claim.